appfuse/appfuse-light/README.txt

 ==================
  Setup
 ==================
 To run this application, you don't need to have a database installed.
-H2 is the default database and a database will be created for you on-the-fly when testing or viewing the application.
-You can also use PostgreSQL or MySQL, but you'll have to tweak a few things.
+MySQL is the default database and a database will be created for you on-the-fly when testing or viewing the application.
+You can also use PostgreSQL or another database, but you'll have to tweak a few things.

 1. Modify jdbc.properties to have the correct settings for your database.
-2. Modify pom.xml to comment out the H2 dependency and uncomment the MySQL or PostgreSQL driver JDBC.
+2. Modify pom.xml to comment out the MySQL dependency and add a new one for your JDBC Driver.
+You can use http://mvnrepository.com to search for Maven artifacts.

 After setting up your database properly, you should be able to run all the tests using "mvn test".
 To create your own application, run "ant new".
 Then cd into